Hellfire Pass Memorial Museum and Walking Trail

 A small refundable deposit is required as well as identification.

-These headsets allows you to listen to what happened and hear POW 's tell of their experiences at certain points along the trail.
+The headsets allows you to listen to what happened and to hear POW 's tell of their experiences at certain points along the trail.

 The audio recordings are fantastic and add to the whole experience.